 While Kevin and Erin were dating Kevin randomly came across the Dave Ramsey radio show.
 Listening to the show caused a mix of emotions for him.
 He heard stories from people who seemed to be worse off and stories of success that turned him off.
 After repeatedly listening to the show though he realized that everyone who called in was the same.
 They were just at different points in their journey and that he had the potential to make the changes necessary to have success.

 As Erin was a natural saver he felt that if they worked together they could have the success he heard about on the show.
 One day Kevin said let’s make this a priority and Erin was on board.
 They sat down, added up their debt, looked at their budget and saw that they could be debt free in 5 years.
 They deployed the Debt Snowball method and focused on paying off their smallest loan first.
 In month 2 of their journey they paid off their first loan.
 What a relief that was!
 If felt so great to get rid of one of our many minimum payments.

 To be successful we had to make changes.
-It didn’t matter to us who brought in what debt or who was previously been better with money.
-All that mattered was what we did going forward and that we each took ownership of our behavior and be accountable to each other.
+It didn’t matter to us who brought in what debt or who was previously better with money.
+All that mattered was what we did going forward and that we each took ownership of our behavior to be accountable to each other.
 It was a fresh start for both of us.